 Accessing a user's profile

-If you'd like to explore the user profile page but don't have an email address to
+If you'd like to explore the user profile page but don't have an email address

-tool to find one.
 For example, try filtering by Contact Property, then try

 .com.
 This will likely return lots of users!